custom-computing-ic/dfe-snippets/MemoryTester/Readme.txt

 << Compilation >>
-Type "make sim" to compile simulation and "make dfe" to compile hardware.
-Type "make run-sim" to run simulation and "make run-dfe" on maxnodes/maxstation/maia01 to run hardware.
-Type "make stop-sim" to stop simulation and "make stop-dfe" to stop hardware test.
+Build: make sim (for simulation) / make dfe (for hardware)
+Run:   make run-sim (for simulation) / make run-dfe (for hardware)
-The target folders will be "mem_test_Sim" + <BUILD TAG> or "mem_test_DFE" + <BUILD TAG> (see parameters section below) The host program will look at the host name and automatically determine whether to run MAX3 or MAX4 when running hardware.
+Stop:  make stop-sim (for simulation) / make stop-dfe (for hardware) Target folder: "mem_test_Sim" or "mem_test_DFE" + <BUILD TAG> (a Makefile parameter, see parameter section) Host program / Makefile will look at the host name and automatically determine whether to run MAX3 or MAX4 for hardware.

 NOTE: If the simulation process / hardware command is stopped before completion (ctrl-c), process may build up in the host / hardware system will be locked up and other users cannot use it.
 SO REMEMBER TO STOP PROCESS AFTER RUNNING SIMULATION / HARDWARE.